zmp/robocar110_ros/rc110_core/README.md

 They are preinstalled on robot and run with systemd service.

+This node group tends to have more support than others.

 | Name                                               | Description             |
 |:------------------                                 |:------------------------|
 | [**drive_control**](rc110_drive_control/README.md) | robot ros driver        |